will16363/326_final_project/README.md

 # Notes for Professor/TA's:
 In our repository, John is not showing up as a Contributor on the main page but he worked hard and was a big contributor to our group.
 If we open the settings tab in the repository, he is listed as a Collaborator there.
 The data visualization will open seperately from VS Code in a seperate window once the game is complete.
+For the future, we would like to find a way to be able to pop off healing items from the player's inventory so that they are not able to be used multiple times.